-- >> Orthotists for AFO, in shoe orthotics - Physiotherapists for wheelchairs and walking frames - Occupational therapists for wheelchairs, shower chairs, toilet frames, hand splints
+- Orthotists for ankle-foot othoses (AFO), in shoe orthotics. - Physiotherapists for wheelchairs and walking frames. - Occupational therapists for wheelchairs, shower chairs, toilet frames and hand splints.

-Where and how
+Where and how to get healthcare equipment

 If you need replacement items for this equipment you may have to: